Monopolistic Market: Definition, Characteristics, and Examples

 In this situation, there will be no more producers entering the market and no more companies leaving the market.
 That is what is called the long-run equilibrium of the company in a monopolistic competition market.

-See also difference between their and there
+See also difference between growth and development economics

 Advantages and Disadvantages of Monopolistic Competition